Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-where $\sigma$ runs over a large number of intrinsic Slater-determinants $|\Phi(\sigma)\rangle$ determined by a stochastic Monte-Carlo sampling based on the Hamiltonian $\hat{H}$ and the coefficients $c_{\sigma}$ are calculated by a diagonalization of $\hat{H}$.
+where $\sigma$ runs over a large number of intrinsic Slater-determinants $|\Phi(\sigma)\rangle$ which are determined, together with the coefficients $g_K^{\sigma}$, by a stochastic Monte-Carlo sampling based on the Hamiltonian $\hat{H}$.
+Finally the coefficients $c_{\sigma}$ are calculated by the diagonalization of $\hat{H}$.
 Each intrinsic state has a certain deformation and the sum of the coefficients $|c_{\sigma}|^{2}$ with a specific deformation determine the weight of the intrinsic deformation in the exact state $|\Psi_{M}^{I\pi}\rangle$.
-In principle one would not need the projection operators, because the important sampling would automatically lead to eigenstates with good quantum numbers, i.e., would automatically carry out the integration over the Euler angles and the summation over $K$.
-However, it turns out the calculations are much more stable and faster by using the projection operators.
-Technically, the 3-dimensional projection is possible because it is applied here in relatively small configuration spaces, including only a few oscillator shells as is usual in configuration mixing calculations.
-For recent reviews on modern extensions of this method to relatively large model spaces and to {\it ab initio} applications, the reader is referred to \cite{Shimizu2012_PTEP01A205,Shimizu2017_PS92-063001}.
+In principle, one would not need the projection operators, because the importance sampling would automatically lead to eigenstates with good quantum numbers, i.e., would automatically carry out the integration over the Euler angles and the summation over $K$.
+However, as it turns out, the calculations are much more stable and faster by using the projection operators.
+Technically, the 3-dimensional projection is possible because it is applied here in relatively small configuration spaces, including only a few oscillator shells as is usual in configuration-mixing calculations.
+For recent reviews on modern extensions of this method to relatively large model spaces and to {\it ab initio} applications, the reader is referred to \citeasnoun{Shimizu2012_PTEP01A205,Shimizu2017_PS92-063001}.